Employment Arbitration Agreements

 Despite the disadvantages of arbitration, there are some upsides to the process.
 These include:

-- Arbitration is generally much less formal than a court trial, which could save you money in attorney's fees and in terms of preparing and filing documents.
+- Arbitration is much less formal than a court trial, which could save you money in attorney's fees and preparing and filing documents.

-- Because of the informality, you may not even need to hire an employment attorney for the arbitration process (though in many cases it is a good idea).
+- Because of the informality, you may not need to hire an employment attorney for the arbitration, although often, it's a good idea to do so.

 Be Careful What You Sign

-As mentioned, it has almost become common practice for some employers to include employment arbitration agreements inside of standard employment forms and documents.
-As an employee, you may not know that you have signed away your rights to sue because the employment arbitration agreement is usually included as a clause within an employment contract, or in an employee handbook.
+As mentioned, it's common for employers to include arbitration agreements in standard employment forms and documents.
+As an employee, you may not know that you have signed away your rights to sue because the agreement is usually included as a clause within an employment contract or in an employee handbook.

 So, read everything before you sign it.
 Make sure to read through: